Bellikoth Raghunath Shenoy: Biography

+Economics

 Dr. Shenoy's work on the "Sterling balances of Reserve Bank of India", written in 1946 was the first effort by any economist to accurately calculate the World War II expenses and actual value of foreign exchange reserve with Reserve Bank of India.
 He claimed 1724 Crore rupees with the Reserve Bank included foreign assets of commercial banks also.
 Shenoy suggested devaluation of Rupee for it to attain proper parity with Pound Sterling.

-In 1955, Shenoy was appointed to the Panel of Economists who were to appraise Nehru's ambitious Second Five-Year Plan, the one that aimed at "heavy industrialisation".
+In 1955, Shenoy was appointed to the Panel of Economists who were to appraise Nehru's ambitious Second Five-Year Plan, the one that aimed at "heavy industrialisation."
 He was the only one to submit a "Note of Dissent."

 Shenoy was of the opinion that India could not finance all the money needed for rapid industrialisation and may not be able to consume all the goods thus produced.

-Dr. Shenoy opined that governmental interventions in markets of all sort, though termed seasonal would end up forcing repeated interventions and would lead to distortions in production, price and storage of commodities.
+Shenoy opined that governmental interventions in markets of all sort, though termed seasonal would end up forcing repeated interventions and would lead to distortions in production, price and storage of commodities.

-Dr. Shenoy was also critical of Nehru government's penchant for import-substitution, awarding licenses for industrial-production and central planning.
+Shenoy was also critical of Nehru government's penchant for import-substitution, awarding licenses for industrial-production and central planning.
 Authority to award licenses would lead to corruption was his analysis.

+Personal life

 His daughter was Dr. Sudha Shenoy, Ph.D. who too was a trained economist in the mould of classical liberalism.